IGJoshua/coffi/README.md

 #### dtype-next
-The library dtype-next replaced tech.jna in the toolkit of the group working on machine learning and array-based programming, and it includes support for composite data types including structs, as well as primitive functions.
+The library dtype-next replaced tech.jna in the toolkit of the group working on machine learning and array-based programming, and it includes support for composite data types including structs, as well as primitive functions and callbacks.

 In addition, dtype-next has two different ffi backends.
 First is JNA, which is usable on any JDK version, and is what we'll use for the first benchmark.
 Second